You are here

 There are two VPNs you can use - the University's VPN or the School of Informatics VPN.

-If you are on eduroam wifi, you can connect to a DICE remote desktop server without using a VPN.
+If your computer is in the University, for instance on eduroam wifi, you can connect to a DICE remote desktop server without using a VPN.

 If you are connecting from home